 Tasting notes of: A creamy light honey with fresh fruity notes and a hint of mint to finish it off.
 Meadow No. 7, the beginning...View full product details

-Tasting notes of: A very smooth rich tasting honey with notes of vanilla leading to a fruity finish.
+Tasting notes of: A very smooth rich tasting honey with notes of rose leading to a fruity finish.
 One of the more unusual tasting honeys we...View full product details

 Please note, this honey is not infused with Lavender oil.
 Upon first glance, our meadow No. 8 Lavender honey appears to glow from the inside.
 It is...View full product details